 Yes, it is.
 However, if you suffer from any allergy or sensitivity to nettle or plants in the same family, it’s better if you avoid using nettle oil, whether topically or orally.26 It is also advisable to avoid using nettle oil at full strength, and instead to dilute it in a safe carrier oil, such as olive oil or coconut oil.

 To ensure that you will not experience any allergic reaction to nettle oil, do a skin patch test before using the oil.
 It’s pretty basic: Just apply a drop of nettle oil on your arm.
 If any itchiness or reaction occurs, avoid using the oil.
 I do not recommend it for pregnant women and breastfeeding moms, as there are no studies that guarantee its safety for these conditions.

 Side Effects of Nettle Oil

-Stinging nettle and its essential oil (when ingested) may result in mild side effects, such as rashes, stomach upset, and fluid retention.
-It may also interact with other drugs and treatments, so consult your healthcare practitioner before using it,15 particularly if you’re suffering from any type of ailment.
+Stinging nettle and its essential oil (when ingested) may result in mild side effects, such as rashes, stomach upset and fluid retention.
+It may also interact with sedatives and medications for blood clotting, diabetes and high blood pressure , so consult your health care practitioner before using it,27 particularly if you’re suffering from any type of ailment.